e18e/e18e/docs/guide/cleanup.md

-# Cleanup
+# Clean up

 The JavaScript ecosystem has grown massively over the years, in good and bad ways.
 We have all the packages and choice we want, but have built up a vast amount of technical debt along the way.

 Much of this is in the form of packages which are redundant, bloated or have since fallen out of active maintenance.

-A good example of the current efforts to clean our packages up, is [@43081j's ecosystem-cleanup](https://github.com/43081j/ecosystem-cleanup).
+A good example of the current efforts to clean our packages up is [@43081j's ecosystem-cleanup](https://github.com/43081j/ecosystem-cleanup).
 This project aims to [drive contributions upstream](https://github.com/43081j/ecosystem-cleanup/issues) to many different open-source projects.
 The project aims to:

 - Modernize existing packages
 - Migrate from redundant packages